 The property was fair valued as at 31 December 2019, by an independent firm of property valuers having appropriate recognised professional qualifications and experience in the location and category of the property being valued.
 Fair values are determined on the basis of open market value taking cognisance of the specific location of the property, the size of the site together with its development potential and the availability of similar properties in the area.
+The Directors have reviewed the carrying amounts of the property as at 31 December 2021, on the basis of the assessments carried out by the independent property valuers.
+No adjustments to the carrying amount were deemed necessary during the current financial year."

 Disclosures required in terms of IFRS 13 in relation to fair value measurements attributable to investment property are presented in Note 11.
+Rental income generated from investment property is disclosed in note 5.

 13. INVESTMENT IN ASSOCIATED UNDERTAKING

-2020 2019
+2021 2020

 € €

 Year ended 31 December

-At beginning of year 150,541 76,338
+At beginning and end of year 309,087 317,923

-Net identifiable assets acquired - 51,000

-Share of results of associate (note 5) 204,395 90,218
+Share of results of associate 149,037 204,395

-Dividend received (213,231) (67,015)
+Dividend received (137,077) (213,231)

-At end of year 141,705 150,541
+At end of year 321,047 309,087

-Year ended 31 December

-At 31 December
+As At 31 December

 Cost 75,750 75,750

+Goodwill 167,382 167,382

-Share of results 65,955 74,791
+Share of results 77,915 65,955

-Closing cost and net book amount 141,705 150,541
+Closing cost and net book amount 321,047 309,087